Oudemansiella canarii

-Taxonomy and Phylogeny
+Taxonomy and phylogeny

-The Latin name for O. Canarii is Oudemansiella Canarii.
-This species does have two synonyms which are Agaricus Canarii and Amanitopsis Canarii, respectfully.
+This species does have two synonyms which are Agaricus canarii and Amanitopsis canarii, respectfully.
 One of the first people who described it was Franz Wilhelm Junghuhn, who was a German-Dutch mycologist and botanist.
 Additionally, Franz Xaver Rudolf von Hohnel, who was an Austrian mycologist, that, along with Franz Junghuhn, discovered O. Canarii in 1838.
-O. Canarii was first found by the previously mentioned mycologists in an expedition they both undertook in Australia.
+O. canarii was first found by the previously mentioned mycologists in an expedition they both undertook in Australia.

 The group that this species belongs to is Oudemansiella.
-The scientific classification of O. Canarii is that it is in the fungal Division of Basidiomycota, the Class of Agaricomycetes, the Order Agaricales, the Family of Physalacriaceae, and the Genus of Oudemansiella.
-Some relatives of O. Canarii are O. Africana, O. Chiangaiae, O. Japonica, O. platensis, and many more species in the Genus Oudemansiella.
-O. Canarii has not been explicitly used in a molecular phylogenetic study, however, one major study was used to study and identify O. Canarii in one of its natural biomes of South America, or more specifically, Argentina.
+The scientific classification of O. canarii is that it is in the fungal division Basidiomycota, the class Agaricomycetes, the order Agaricales, the family Physalacriaceae, and the genus Oudemansiella.
+Some relatives of O. canarii are O. africana, O. chiangaiae, O. jponica, O. platensis, and many more species in the genus Oudemansiella.
+O. canarii has not been explicitly used in a molecular phylogenetic study, however, one major study was used to study and identify O. canarii in one of its natural biomes of South America, or more specifically, Argentina.

 Morphology

-Oudemansiella Canarii is a white, pilliate stipate mushroom that grows on fallen, decaying, and wet logs.
+Oudemansiella canarii is a white, pilliate stipate mushroom that grows on fallen, decaying, and wet logs.
 Some of its determining features are its subdeccurent gill type and a piliate stipate stipe.
 This species of mushroom produces basidiospores.
-The cap of O. Canarii is also has a determining feature of intact and ruptured warts on the cap.
+The cap of O. canarii is also has a determining feature of intact and ruptured warts on the cap.

-The life cycle of O. Canarii is similar to that of most Agaricales in the way that the primary mycelium produced by the germination of basidiospore is of short duration.
+The life cycle of O. canarii is similar to that of most Agaricales in the way that the primary mycelium produced by the germination of basidiospore is of short duration.
 It is haploid with septate hyphae.
 The cells contain oil globules, vacuoles and are short and uninucleate.
 As a result of hyphal fusions, the primary mycelium becomes binucleate usually without clamp connections rarely with clamp connections.
 The mycelium with binucleate cells is called secondary or dikaryotie mycelium.
 It is long-lived and abundant.
 It produces mushrooms year after year.
 The hyphae are long and branched.
 Commonly the hyphae interlace and twist to form thick, white hyphal cords called the rhizomorphs which bear the fruiting bodies.